Skip to main content

 Brahmic (Hindu, Venantic) Vs Abrahamic

-1) 'Abrahamic' religions originate from Abraham, and the Vedic system from 'Brahma'?
+1. 'Abrahamic' religions supposedly originate from Abraham, and the Vedic system from 'Brahman'?
 Again, is it a coincidence that Abhram's wife's name is Sarah, and the companion of Lord Brahma is Saraswati?
 In Sanskrit "abrahma" means "Not Brahma", and "aabrahma" means "upto and including Brahma"!
+Not sure what the root of "Abraham" is.

-3) Jesus, actually is "yEsu" or "yeshuva", "eeshua".
-In Sanskrit, 'eesha' means the "ruler, the Lord" and "Ishvara" actually means "the Lord, the controller, the all powerful, the Supreme Soul".
+3. "Jesus", actually is "yEsu" or "yeshuva", "eeshua".
+In Sanskrit, 'eesha' means the "ruler, the Lord" and "Ishvara" actually means "the Lord, the controller, the all-powerful, the Supreme Soul".
+Is this a coincidence?

-4) Allah, the God of Islam; is conceptualized as who is one without a second; one who cannot be seen; one who is out of this world, out of this creation, and there is nothing like him in this world etc. In Sanskrit:
+4. The God in Islam is Allah.
+Allah is conceptualized as who is one without a second; one who cannot be seen; one who is out of this world, out of this creation, and there is nothing like him in this world etc. According to some debaters "allah" is "al-ilah" - "ilah" is God and "Al-ilaH" is "The God"; according to others it is "al-lah" "lah" is the "moon god".
+In Sanskrit

-• "alOka" which means that which does not have a space, that which cannot be seen, one who/that does not belong to this created worlds, the resident of a spiritual world.
+• "alOka" which means that which does not have a space, that which cannot be seen, one who not belong to this created world, or one who is the resident of a spiritual world.
 "Allah" is NOT the name of God, it just means God and thus a divine bundle of divine attributes that no "created being" can have.

 • अल् ("all") means "to adorn, to be competent, to be able", and "alam" means "self sufficient".
 Quran, when describing "Allah" says repeatedly "Allah is over all things competent"!